 If you will are entering a treatment program or have gone through treatment, you may come to realize that the basic concepts outlined in the steps can be applied to your daily life.
 This article will focus on the original 12 steps and explain them to help people who are interested in giving them a try.

-An overview at the 12 steps
+An overview of the 12 steps

 Step 1: We admitted we were powerless over our addiction—that our lives had become unmanageable.